Adventuring Around East Timor | Timor-Leste Travel Guide

 Going to restaurants is where the wealth gap between foreigners and East Timorese was most obvious.
 Dishes ring in around $5, and I rarely saw anyone else besides my group dining in.
 Most East Timorese cannot afford dining at restaurants because of the price inflation and low local wages.
 Malnutrition among the East Timorese is rampant.
 Menus are catered to tourists.

 There are restaurants all along the coastal road of Dili where it might best to just stop at whatever building (and view) looks good.

-Restaurante de Montanha, Aileu: By far my favorite place we ate in all of East Timor.
+Restaurante de Montanha, Aileu: By far my favorite place we ate in all of Timor Leste.
 This café is surrounded by beautiful local artwork and is staffed by young artists eager to speak English.
 The food is fresh and delicious, so you might not ever want to leave!
 Learn more about the project, Projeto Montanha online.

 Kafe Aroma, Dili: Supports young at-risk women and artists who staff this café.
 The girls here learn hospitality skills and generate an income to hopefully open their own businesses someday.

 Little Pattaya, Dili (Thai): Thai Cuisine on Dili’s beach front.
 Great atmosphere, sweet view, strong-enough cocktails, and fair prices.

 Arriba, Dili (Mexican): Fresh Mexican food (well, as close as you can get on this side of the planet) served in generous portions.
 Opt for the enchiladas!

 Osteria, Dili (Italian): An Italian venue in the middle of Dili.
 If you’re coming off of a big day of adventure, you can refuel on a huge pizza.